-The next time you get annoyed with someone — remember this
+Something to consider the next time you get annoyed with someone

 I was standing across the counter from the lady at the hole-in-the-wall dry cleaners and I was getting irritated.
 She had lost my pants and I was sure of it, but I couldn’t find my ticket to prove it.